 Fair warning, if your dog is more of a shredder, you probably don’t want to try making too many toys using household fabrics as they might end up swallowing threads that could cause intestinal obstruction and other problems.
 As with store-bought toys, always supervise your pup carefully when they play with new homemade toys, until you get a sense of how they interact with the toy.
 And check toys regularly to make sure they’re in good condition.

-And, if you’re not feeling particularly crafty, we’ve put together lists of our top picks for both dog chew toys, and flying dog toys.
-The Himalayan Ruff Bone (View on Amazon) from the chew toy list has helped us divert some of our team’s pups from furniture and sticks while scoring a perfect 5 out of 5 leaves on our scale.
+And, if you’re not feeling particularly crafty, we’ve put together lists of our top picks for both dog chew toys and flying toys.
+The Himalayan Ruff Bone from the chew toy list has helped us divert some of our team’s pups from furniture and sticks while scoring a perfect 5 out of 5 leaves on our scale.

 Sock treat ball